Stings by bees, wasps, and hornets are common throughout the United States. Some ants also sting.

 People who are allergic to stings should always carry a preloaded syringe of epinephrine (available by prescription), which helps reverse anaphylactic or allergic reactions.
 Other stings are treated similarly to bee stings.
 People who have a history of anaphylactic reactions or a known allergy to insect bites should wear identification, such as a medical alert bracelet.

-People who have had a severe allergic reaction to a bee sting sometimes undergo desensitization ( allergen immunotherapy Allergen immunotherapy (desensitization) Allergic reactions (hypersensitivity reactions) are inappropriate responses of the immune system to a normally harmless substance.
-Usually, allergies make people sneeze; the eyes water and itch... read more ) over a number of years, which may help prevent future allergic reactions.
+People who have had a severe allergic reaction to a bee sting sometimes undergo desensitization (allergen immunotherapy Allergen immunotherapy (desensitization) Allergic reactions (hypersensitivity reactions) are inappropriate responses of the immune system to a normally harmless substance.
+Usually, allergies cause sneezing, watery and itchy eyes, a... read more ) over a number of years, which may help prevent future allergic reactions.

 Drugs Mentioned In This Article